 Other Ways to Say the Phrase

-There are many other ways in which you can express the meaning of the term ‘flotsam and jetsam.’
+There are many other ways in which you can express the meaning of the interesting idiomatic expression ‘flotsam and jetsam.’

 Here are some examples of ways to say it using different wording.